ihesp/rcesm1/_sources/quickstart.rst

    ./xmlquery STOP_OPTION,STOP_N

-The **Gulf of Mexico example** from above has mostly been tested for this 5 day period.
+The **Gulf of Mexico example** from above has mostly been tested for this 30 day period.
 If you wanted to run it for a period of three months, you can use ``xmlchange``

 .. code-block:: console

       ./xmlchange STOP_OPTION=nmonths,STOP_N=3
 .. code-block:: console

+The advantage of using ``xmlchange`` compared to manually editing the XML config files are 1.
+The input values are automatically checked for errors before the variable is modified.
+2. Each call to ``xmlchange`` is logged in the ``CaseStatus`` file so that we can keep track of all our changes from the default in any given experiment.

 CESM xml variables are fully documented in the CESM2.1 release documents.
 Here is a short compilation of variables that may be useful in testing or running RCESM experiments.